-What is aromatherapy?“Aromatherapy is… the skilled and controlled use of essential oils for physical and emotional health and well being.” -Valerie Cooksley
+What is aromatherapy?Aromatherapy is one of the oldest methods of holistic healing, equipped to rejuvenate the body, mind and spirit with the use of fragrance/ aroma.
+“Aromatherapy is… the skilled and controlled use of essential oils for physical and emotional health and well being.” -Valerie Cooksley

 “Aromatherapy conveys the concept of healing with aromatic substances.” -Robert Tisserand